 Dr. Hank Pernicka is a Professor of Aerospace Engineering and Dean's Educator Scholar at Missouri University of Science and Technology.
 He teaches the senior level spacecraft design course, and his research interests include astrodynamics, orbital mechanics, spacecraft design, spacecraft mission design, satellite attitude dynamics, nonlinear analysis, dynamics and control, and optimization.

-Julie Phelps has been an instructional designer at Missouri University of Science & Technology since 2010.
-She supports faculty in the effective use of technology in the classroom as well as blended/online course development.
+Julie Phelps recently became an instructional designer for Mizzou K-12 Online at the University of Missouri-Columbia.
+Since 2010, she has been an instructional designer at Missouri University of Science & Technology.
+She supported faculty in course design and development as well as in the effective use of technology in the classroom and online.
 She holds an M.A. in Information and Learning Technologies from The University of Colorado-Denver and a B.S.
-Ed. from The University of Missouri, Columbia.
+Ed. from The University of Missouri-Columbia.
 From 2001-2010, Julie was an instructional specialist for The eMINTS National Center providing professional development to K-12 teachers throughout Missouri.
 Prior to eMINTS, Julie taught elementary grades in Missouri, Texas, and Colorado over a span of 17 years.

 Southern Illinois University-Edwardsville